 - To capitalize on the situations whenever there is a reduction in market prices of the inventory and effectively managing the inventories in case of inflation where the increase in the prices of the materials the handling of a store can be done better and effectively.

 - To reduce and effectively manage the scraps, non-moving items in the inventory.

 - To effectively maintain the safety stock and auto continuation of minimum order quantity of the stocks etc.

 There are several techniques used for Inventory Control.
 Some of them are as follows:

 #1 – Using Inventory Optimization Tools

-These software’s are used to manage the account of inventory by considering the demand and supply variability of the products and providing the evaluation of the number of materials that are to be stored in the warehouse for countering such situations.
+These software’s are used to manage the account of inventory by considering the demand and supply variability of the products, and providing the evaluation of the number of materials to be stored in the warehouse for countering such situations.